madaipsantos/madaipsantos/README.md

 ---

 ## 🌎 About me
-- 🎓 Undergraduate Student in Software Engineering
+- 🎓 Undergraduate Student in Software Engineering.
-- 💻 Full Stack Developer
+- 💻 Full Stack Developer.
-- 🚀 Passionate about learning and building technological solutions
+- 🚀 Passionate about learning and building technological solutions.
-- 🤝 Open to collaborating on interesting and challenging projects
+- 🤝 Open to collaborating on interesting and challenging projects.
 - 📫 How to contact me: <strong>madaipinto@gmail.com</strong>
 - 🌐 LinkedIn: <a href="https://www.linkedin.com/in/madai-p-dos-santos-63006a158" target="_blank">linkedin.com/in/madai-p-dos-santos</a>